Departments & Programs

 Students must also complete the degree requirements for the B.A. degree in the College of Arts and Sciences.

 A single outside concentration is required of all majors in psychology.
 The outside concentration must consist of 12 credit hours at any level or of three courses above the 100 level, taken in one department.
 The following disciplines are examples of outside concentrations chosen by psychology majors: animal behavior, anthropology, biology, business, chemistry, cognitive science, computer science, criminal justice, foreign languages, gender studies, history and philosophy of science, human development and family studies, linguistics, mathematics, philosophy, or sociology.
 Students can fulfill this requirement by completing an optional minor, offered by many departments.
 (See individual departments' sections in this Bulletin for specific required courses.)

 We strongly recommend that students fulfill the entry-level sequence and all foundational courses (P304, P335, P346) by the end of the second year of studies.
 Students should consult with one of the undergraduate advisors for additional information on the above requirements.
-See also the departmental information available at www.psych.indiana.edu.
-We recommend that students take P199 Planning Your Psychology Career in the spring of their sophomore year.
+See also the departmental information available at www.indiana.edu/~psyugrad/.
+We recommend that students take P199 Career Planning for Psychology Majors in their sophomore year.
 This course can be used for career guidance and provides students with invaluable information at an appropriate time.